Statements on research data management in funding proposals

 The IT centre at LUH (LUIS) provides infrastructure services, central hosting of RDM-relevant software and technical support.
 It also hosts an institutional research data repository, in which LUH members may publish their research data and generate a corresponding DOI.

 TIB offers discipline-specific research data repositories and RDM consulting services in the scope of the disciplinary information services "Mobility and Transport" and "BAUdigital".
 The DOI service functions as a point of contact for institutions that wish to generate DOIs for research data archived and published in their (institutional) data centres.
-In addition, TIB is currently developing a service enabling the publication of research data related to dissertations and supporting researchers in the process.
+In addition, research data related to a doctoral thesis may be published in the LUH Text Repository operated by the TIB, together with the thesis itself.

 German Research Foundation (DFG)